nazar-pc/webtorrent-dht/readme.md

 ### webtorrent-dht
 Uses `k-rpc-webrtc` instance instead of `k-rpc` in constructor.

-Patches its `toJSON()` method of `bittorrent-dht` so that `nodes` property of returned object contains WebSockets nodes only.
+Patches its `toJSON()` method of `bittorrent-dht` so that `nodes` property of returned object contains bootstrap nodes with HTTP servers only.
 This ensures that bootstrapping will be possible from those nodes in future (WebRTC-only nodes can't be used for this since they require 2-way signaling before connection can be established).

-Also `listen()` method is now used to start WebSocket server, but this will be detailed in `webrtc-socket` component.
+Also `listen()` method is now used to start HTTP server, but this will be detailed in `webrtc-socket` component.

 Other than mentioned changes `webtorrent-dht` API is exactly the same as `bittorrent-dht`.